leoshimo/vrs/DESIGN.md

 - Pub / Sub - including pushes from runtime
 - Hypermedia-Driven Interface

+### Client Library

+The client API is largely implemented by client library.

+Like `libdbus`, the underlying transport should be opaque to client shells - it may use lower-level IPC mechanisms like unix domain sockets, or TCP, without affecting API surface between client and client library.

 ### Hypermedia Client

 The client implementation over client API is hypermedia-driven: